 ZoomInfo makes the choice unnecessary.

-Its data enrichment covers what Clearbit does and more, with 100+ B2B attributes from 250+ data sources on Clearbit's side versus 300+ company attributes and a contact database five times larger on ZoomInfo's.
+Its data enrichment covers what Clearbit does and more, with 100+ B2B attributes from 250+ data sources on Clearbit's side versus 300+ company attributes and a B2B data platform covering five times as many contacts on ZoomInfo's.

 Its marketing platform covers audience building, cross-channel advertising, and orchestration.
 And it adds a full sales intelligence and prospecting layer that neither Metadata nor Clearbit provides.